jaehwanjung/Mockup-To-Website-Practice/README.md

 -----------------

 ###Project Overview
-A design mockup is provided as a PDF-file and must be replicated in HTML and CSS.
+A design mockup is provided and must be replicated in HTML and CSS.

 ### Learning Outcome
 * Intro to HTML and CSS